kjkubik/Pewlett-Hackard-Analysis/README.md

 ### Other Queries:

 Using the below query, I was able to get the current management staff.

 ![](Images/Query_Current_Management.png)

-Using the below queries, I was able to get the percentages of retirees:
+Using the below queries, I was able to get the percentages of retirees.

 ![](Images/query_for_retireDIVallEmployeesPercent.png)

-Here is a query for each department's titles:
+Here is a query for each department's titles.
 ![](Images/DeptTitlesListing.png)

-### Confirmations Needed:
+### Table Confirmations:

 #### emp_info:
 The dept_manager table does have a manager for each department.
 It was found that the emp_info table couldn't be used as a cross reference to manager's information.
 Managers are not necessarily entered into the system as an employee.
 It seems they may have only been entered into the emp_info table if they had started out in other positions.
 Managers, however, were entered into the employees’ table and in all department tables.
 I need to further check with management, though.
 They may understand more of the history behind the origination and use of these six tables.